pgvector/pgvector/README.md

 Note: Replace `16` with your Postgres server version

+### Missing SDK

+If compilation fails and includes `warning: no such sysroot directory` on Mac, reinstall Xcode Command Line Tools.

 ### Windows

 Support for Windows is currently experimental.
 Ensure [C++ support in Visual Studio](https://learn.microsoft.com/en-us/cpp/build/building-on-the-command-line?view=msvc-170#download-and-install-the-tools) is installed, and run: